CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 ### Detailed steps

 We will need the following steps to implement the game described above.
-Notice that some of them repeat, some of them are similar, and that the game has a "state" which is the array of dice rolls.
+Notice that some of them repeat, some of them are similar, and that the game has a **state** which is the array of dice rolls.

 #### At the beginning